 Early Decision Plans: Early Decision I, Early Decision II (formerly Fall Early Decision, Winter Early Decision)

-eDigest: the college's official vehicle for distributing news via email
+eDigest: the college's official vehicle for distributing through via email

-ethnic and national designations: Try to use the preferred, specific identifications.
-National-origin identifiers do not require hyphens, even when used as modifiers (Polish American newspaper).
+ethnicity and nationality designations: Try to use the preferred, specific identifications.
+Dual-heritage identifiers do not require hyphens, even when used as modifiers (African American communities, Irish American newspaper).

 exercise and sport studies; Department of Exercise and Sport Studies (note the singular "sport" in both the minor and the department)